 Consumer packaged goods (CPG) companies are everywhere.
-However, most consumers know them by the brands they produce.
-Sprite, Tide, and Moleskine notebooks are all packaged goods purchased and used by millions every day.
+However, most consumers know the brands not the companies.
+Sprite, Tide, and Moleskine notebooks are all packaged goods brands purchased and used by millions every day.
 Coca-Cola, P&G, and Moleskine are the CPG companies that produce them.
-At a high level, a CPG company manufactures products, sells them to retailers, who then sell them to consumers.
+From an operational perspective, a CPG company manufactures products, sells them to retailers, who then sell them to consumers.

 CPG Brands have been around for hundreds of years.
 Today they’re positioned around a variety of traits.
 Some like Nike and Gatorade are performance-based.
 Others, like Dove soap, are centered around equality and self-love.
 Originally, CPG brands were built around one thing: safety.